 - Please send all recruiting correspondence to email@example.com

-Terri Dadio Campbell '92 enters her 14th season at the helm of the women's volleyball program.
+Terri Dadio Campbell '92 enters her 15th season at the helm of the women's volleyball program in 2016.
 Campbell - the first full-time head coach in program history - has led the Leopards to their most successful seasons and has mentored some of the Patriot League's finest student-athletes.

 In 2009, the Leopards finished with a winning record of 14-13, including a season sweep of Patriot League opponent Holy Cross.
 That accomplishment came following the 2008 and 2007 seasons during which Lafayette combined for 24 victories.
 The 2006 campaign was another historic one, as the team reached the Patriot League Tournament for the first time in more than 10 years, finishing the fall with 18 victories.
 The Leopards finished 9-5 in conference play that year, falling to eventual champions American in the league semifinals.

 Campbell took the reins in 2002 and, in her second season, she guided Lafayette to its first Patriot League win since 1997.
 The 2004 team ended its campaign with a 15-14 record, giving the program its first winning season in 10 years.

 A former standout student-athlete for the Leopards, Campbell returned to College Hill after seven seasons as the head coach at Division III Washington and Lee University in Lexington, Va.
 Campbell compiled a 159-48 record (.768), culminating with the Generals' first-ever NCAA tournament appearance in her final season.
 During her tenure at Washington and Lee, Campbell's teams won five regular-season titles in the Old Dominion Athletic Conference and four ODAC Tournament crowns.